The Best Summer Swimming Workout

 Start in waist-high water, submerge to a squat position.

 4 rounds of 5 repetitions.
 20 seconds rest in between.

 7) Flutter Kicks

-Similar position to the leg raises.
-But this time we’re performing flutter kicks.
-This is an endurance exercises so concentrate on good technique as well as hitting your time.
+A similar position to the leg raises.
+But this time we're performing flutter kicks.
+This is an endurance exercise so concentrate on good technique as well as hitting your time.

 8) Bunny Hops

-This is my favourite water based exercises, it’s incredibly fun but you might look silly doing it.
-Feet together in waist deep water, our aim is to jump forward using our calves, then repeat the move.
-We’re aiming for small hops here.
+This is my favorite water-based exercise, it's incredibly fun but you might look silly doing it.
+Feet together in waist-deep water, our aim is to jump forward using our calves, then repeat the move.
+We're aiming for small hops here.

-Again, same position as the leg raises and flutter kicks.
-This time we’re cycling.
-With your elbows resting on the pool side, your body and legs should be in a 90 degree position as your hips bend.
+Again, the same position as the leg raises and flutter kicks.
+This time we're cycling.
+With your elbows resting on the poolside, your body and legs should be in a 90-degree position as your hips bend.
 From here cycle as you would normally.